 For more information on our current interdisciplinary research see Artisanal Mining and Gender in sub-Saharan Africa.

-I have also been doing a small research project in 2020-21 with Doris Buss (Law and Legal Studies, Carleton), Aisha Ibrahim (University of Sierra Leone), and Sarah Kinyanjui (University of Nairobi, Mombasa campus) called “Attending (to) Class: An intersectional study of COVID-19 Adaptation in Canada, Kenya and Sierra Leone Universities.”
+I also carried out a small research project in 2020-21 with Doris Buss (Law and Legal Studies, Carleton), Aisha Ibrahim (University of Sierra Leone), and Sarah Kinyanjui (University of Nairobi, Mombasa campus) called “Attending (to) Class: An intersectional study of COVID-19 Adaptation in Canada, Kenya and Sierra Leone Universities.”

-Daniel Salau Rogei (Anthropology), Mediating Maendeleo: Examining the nexus between geothermal extraction, wildlife conservation and community well-being in Olkaria-Suswa, Southern Kenya, May 2021 (co-supervisor).
+Daniel Salau Rogei (Anthropology), Mediating Maendeleo: Examining the nexus betweengeothermal extraction, wildlife conservation and community well-being in Olkaria-Suswa, Southern Kenya, May 2021 (co-supervised).

 Sheila Rao (Anthropology), Women’s Sweet Success?
 Interrogating Nutritionism in Biofortified Sweet Potato Promotion in Mwasonga, Tanzania, December 2018 (co-supervisor).